 Menu arrow

-How Soon Can a Pregnancy Test Be Taken After Implantation?
+When Can a Pregnancy Test Detect Pregnancy After Implantation?

 You can take a pregnancy test around 4-5 days after implantation, but the most accurate results are usually seen 10-14 days after ovulation.
 This is because the hormone human chorionic gonadotropin (hCG) needs time to rise to detectable levels.
 Testing too early may result in a false negative, especially with home pregnancy tests.